-- 7-2.1 All receipts must be dated. - 7-2.2 Documentation for all campaign expenditures and the total of those expenditures for each week leading up to the election shall be reported to the Elections Department by 5:00 p.m. every Friday of the elections season. - 7-2.3 All candidates are required to submit their Final Expense Forms with all receipts of expenditures occurring on the days of the Election no later than 5:00 pm on the day after the election.
+- 7-2.1 All receipts must be dated. - 7-2.2 Documentation for all campaign expenditures for each week and the running total of expenditures leading up to the election shall be reported to the Elections Department by 5:00 p.m. every Friday of the elections season. - 7-2.3 All candidates are required to submit their Final Expense Forms with all receipts of expenditures occurring on the days of the Election no later than 5:00 pm on the day after the election.
 The final expense form shall be comprehensive. - 7-2.4 The Elections Department may request a candidate's updated Expense Forms with receipts at any time during an Election.
 The updated Expense Form with receipts shall be submitted to the Elections Department within twenty-four (24) to forty-eight (48) hours of the request.